 What happens in the brain when you learn a language?

 Learning a foreign language can increase the size of your brain.
 This is what Swedish scientists discovered when they used brain scans to monitor what happens when someone learns a second language.

 According to the latest scientific research reported in The Atlantic, traveling abroad and living in a foreign culture stimulate the brain's creative capacities.

 Please note: To view Adobe Acrobat® (PDF) formatted files you will need the free Adobe Acrobat file reader.

-Régine M. Jean-Charles, Assistant Professor of French, joined the department in 2008.
+Régine M. Jean-Charles, Associate Professor of French, joined the department in 2008.

 Franco Mormando, Professor of Italian, joined the department in 1994.

 Elizabeth Rhodes, Professor of Hispanic Studies, joined the department in 1987.

 A Spotlight on RLL Alumni

 Although Kathryn Goetti '11 never considered pursuing a business career as an undergraduate Romance Languages major, she now works as a Business Operations Strategist at Google.
 Goetti loves the travel opportunities that come with the job and says that her undergraduate study of other cultures prepared her to work at a large firm with an international reach.